 This annual financial report includes the independent auditor's report, management's discussion and analysis, and the basic financial statements of the District.
 It also includes additional supplementary information required by Governmental Accounting Standards and other supplementary information presented for the purpose of additional analysis of the financial statements.
 The basic financial statements are intended to describe the net position, results of operations, sources and uses of cash, and the capital structure of the District.
 Fiduciary fund statements for the pension trust fund are also provided as part of the basic financial statements.
-The basic financial statements and transactions.
+The basic financial statements include notes providing detailed information for select accounts and transactions.